ansys/pre-commit-hooks/src/ansys/pre_commit_hooks/templates/README.md

 ## Documentation and issues

 Documentation for the latest stable release of {{ doc_repo_name }} is hosted at [{{ doc_repo_name }} documentation](https://{{ product }}.docs.pyansys.com/version/stable/index.html).

-In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

 On the [{{ doc_repo_name }} Issues]({{ repository_url }}/issues) page,
 you can create issues to report bugs and request new features.
 On the